Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Introduction

-The framework of Stochastic Thermodynamics (ST) has developed the thermodynamic understanding of mesoscopic systems \cite{Shiraishi_2023_book,seifert_2012,sekimoto,Ciliberto_2017,ATM_2024_nr_st}.
-In ST, entropy production rate (EPR) quantifies the thermodynamic dissipation cost and constrains the dynamics of non-equilibrium systems.
-For example, the fluctuation relation (FR) and the thermodynamic kinetic uncertainty relation (TKUR) have revealed fundamental thermodynamic laws, valid beyond the second law of thermodynamics \cite{Shiraishi_2023_book,Horowitz_2020}.
-Recently, a new paradigm of optimal control problems has emerged in ST. Here, the optimal control problem is loosely defined as changing an initial state (control parameter) to a final state (control parameter) in a finite time, to compute the optimal driving protocols (change of state/control parameters) that minimize the thermodynamic dissipation.
+The framework of stochastic thermodynamics (ST) has advanced the thermodynamic understanding of microscopic/mesoscopic systems \cite{Shiraishi_2023_book, seifert_2012, sekimoto, Ciliberto_2017, ATM_2024_nr_st}, thermodynamically consistent coarse-grained macroscopic systems \cite{ATM_2024_nr_st, ATM_2024_nr_cg}, and the trade-off between thermodynamic length, dissipation, and fluctuations \cite{atm_2024_var_epr, atm_2025_var_epr_derivation}.
+In ST, the entropy production rate (EPR) quantifies the thermodynamic dissipation cost and constrains the dynamics of non-equilibrium systems.
+For instance, the fluctuation relation (FR) and the thermodynamic kinetic uncertainty relation (TKUR) have revealed fundamental thermodynamic laws valid beyond the second law of thermodynamics \cite{Shiraishi_2023_book, seifert_2012, sekimoto, Ciliberto_2017, ATM_2024_nr_st, Horowitz_2020, atm_2024_var_epr, atm_2025_var_epr_derivation}.
+Recently, a new paradigm of optimal control problems has emerged in ST. Here, the optimal control problem is loosely defined as transforming an initial state (control parameter) into a final state (control parameter) in finite time, to compute the optimal driving protocols (change of state/control parameters) that minimize the thermodynamic dissipation.
 Three classes of methodologies have emerged to study optimal control.